 I read an article on ‘The Rheumatologist’ website called, ‘Assessing Autoimmune Disease Symptoms in Silicone Breast Implant Recipients’, dated December 15, 2016.
 It’s written by Charles Radis, DO

 If you’re a woman with breast implants, especially if you’re ill, it will likely be of particular interest to you.
-It offers insight into the author’s beliefs.
+It offers insight into the author’s beliefs and the biases women with implants face within the medical community.

 - “Mass somatization, I believe, was at the root of the silicone breast implant epidemic.
 A perfect storm of circumstances existed: A susceptible population of women, initial reports linking silicone implants to autoimmune disease, media hype & litigation lit the fuse of disabling fear & suffering.”